SAP and Boiler Efficiencies

-SEDBUK was developed by the Government alongside boiler manufacturers, under their ‘Energy Efficiency Best Practice Programme’.
+SEDBUK has now been replaced, but initially it was developed by the Government alongside boiler manufacturers, under their ‘Energy Efficiency Best Practice Programme’.
 It was designed as a fair basis for comparisons of boiler energy performance when installed in a typical domestic situation in the United Kingdom.

 Standard Assessment Procedure (SAP)